 2. When using the Yokoy app

-The following data is stored by the user: Name, first name, e-mail, personnel number or cost centre (in order to enable the correct booking with the customer).
-The data is stored in an encrypted private cloud and the transfer to the Google Cloud is also encrypted by 256-bit AES encryption.
-However, no employee data of the users is stored in our CRM through the use of the app.
+The data is stored in an encrypted private cloud and the transfer to the Google Cloud is also secured with 256-bit AES encryption.
+By using the app, no employee data of the users is stored in our CRM.

 2.1 Purpose of the data processing

-This data is only processed to provide the Yokoy app.
+This data is only processed for the provision of the Yokoy app.

 2.2 Legal basis

 On our website, we use the software HubSpot for various purposes.
-HubSpot is a software company from the USA with a branch office in Berlin.
+HubSpot is a US software company with a branch office in Berlin.
 Am Postbahnhof 17, 10243 Berlin.

 3.1.1 Purpose of the processing

-We also use HubSpot to provide contact forms (see point I.1.).
+We also use HubSpot to provide contact forms.

 3.1.2 Legal basis